Deal porter

 Most of the deal porters worked at the Surrey Commercial Docks in Rotherhithe, which specialised in timber.
 The workers were represented by the Port of London Deal Porters' Union.
 They were eventually rendered obsolete by the 1940s as mechanisation provided a better and cheaper way of moving timber cargo, and less arduous jobs became available elsewhere.

 There are a number of commemorations of the deal porters in Rotherhithe.
 At Canada Water there is a sculpture in their honour, designed by Philip Bews.
-There is a street named "Deal Porters Way", a path named "Deal Porters Walk", and a public square alongside Canada Water Library named "Deal Porters Square".
+There is a street named "Deal Porters Way", a street named "Blondin Way", a path named "Deal Porters Walk", and a public square alongside Canada Water Library named "Deal Porters Square".
 The Compass pub in Rotherhithe Street was formerly named "The Deal Porter".